jup-ag/space-station/guides/9-bridge/2-bridging.md

 ![deBridge UI](../img/bridge/bridge-5.png)

 1. **deBridge Selector:** Application selector to navigate to the deBridge tool.
-2. **Settings:** Source chain settings can be modified here, including gas fee, node selection and other settings native to the source blockchain.
+2. **Settings:** Source chain settings can be modified here, including gas fee, node selection, and other settings native to the source blockchain.
-3. **Source Chain & Token Selector:** Select the token from the source wallet and you can input the amount of the token you are looking to bridge as well.
+3. **Source Chain & Token Selector:** Select the token from the source wallet and input the amount of the token you are looking to bridge.
 4. **Destination / Source Switching Tab:** This will allow you to switch destination and source chains and assets.
 5. **Destination Chain & Token Selector:** Select the token in the destination wallet to bridge into.
 The amount field will auto-calculate for you based on exchange rates of the bridging route.
 6. **Connect Wallet:** This button allows you to connect your source wallet to begin the bridging process.
-Once you connect, the UI will update and it will auto detect the wallet balances and populate the UI.
+Once you connect, the UI will update and it will auto-detect the wallet balances and populate the UI.

 **Part two continues below, with the updated interface after connecting your wallet.**